 Interestingly, just by considering the interaction between speed and loudness, we can begin to predict how an ending will be interpreted.
 As noted, a diminuendo ending can be interpreted as involving a source moving away, or as a source losing energy.
 In the first case, one would not expect the perceived speed of events to be significantly affected.
 In the second case, by contrast, both the loudness and the speed should be affected.
-The effect can be tested by exaggerating the diminuendo at the end of Chopin's Raindrop Prelude in (12); without the ritenuto, the source is easily perceived as moving away.
-13 a.
-In an exaggerated version of the diminuendo in the normal version, realized with a ritenuto, source seems to gradually lose energy, becoming slower and softer.
+The effect can be tested by exaggerating the diminuendo at the end of Chopin's Raindrop Prelude in (11); without the ritenuto, the source is easily perceived as moving away.
+18